Microsoft-Web/HOL-MVC4DependencyInjection/HOL.md

 <a name="Summary" />
 ## Summary ##

-By completing this Hands-On Lab you have learned how to use Dependency Injection in MVC 4 by integrating Unity Application Block and MEF 2.0.
+By completing this Hands-On Lab you have learned how to use Dependency Injection in MVC 4 by integrating Unity using a NuGet Package and MEF 2.0.
 To achieve that, you have used Dependency Injection inside controllers, views and action filters.

 The following concepts were covered:

 - MVC 4 Dependency Injection features

-- Unity Application Block and MEF 2.0 integration
+- Unity integration using Unity.Mvc3 NuGet Package

 - Dependency Injection in Controllers